Student Loan Debt Over the Years: 2000s to 2024

 The number of new undergraduate students taking out federal loans grew the fastest between 2007-09.
 It peaked in 2011.
 The number of new graduate students and parent PLUS loan borrowers has generally increased over time.

-Income-Driven Loan Repayment Over Time
+Income-Driven Loan Balance Over Time

 Income-driven repayment (IDR) plans can help lower-income borrowers afford student loans.
 Typically, payments for these plans are based on a percentage of the borrower’s income.
 After 20-25 years of making payments, borrowers are eligible for loan forgiveness.